kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/101-setting-up/100-installing.md

 Before you can start programming in C++, you will need to have a compiler installed on your system.
 A compiler is a program that converts the C++ code you write into an executable file that your computer can run.
 There are several popular C++ compilers to choose from, depending on your operating system and preference.

 ### Windows
-For Windows, one popular option is to install the [Microsoft Visual Studio IDE](https://visualstudio.microsoft.com/vs/), which includes the Microsoft Visual C++ compiler.
+For Windows, one popular option is to install the [Microsoft Visual Studio IDE](https://visualstudio.microsoft.com/vs/), which includes the Microsoft Visual C++ compiler (MSVC).

-Alternatively, you can also install the [MinGW-w64](https://mingw-w64.org/) compiler, which is a Windows port of the GNU Compiler Collection (GCC).
+Alternatively, you can also install the [MinGW-w64](https://mingw-w64.org/) compiler system, which is a Windows port of the GNU Compiler Collection (GCC).
 To install MinGW-w64, follow these steps:

 - Download the installer from [here](https://sourceforge.net/projects/mingw-w64/files/).
 - Run the installer and select your desired architecture, version, and install location.